AZHenley/knox/README.md

  - Convenient data structures.
 Strings, lists, and maps are first-class data structures that should be as easy as Python.
  - Operability.
 Use any C library and produce C libraries.
  - Automatic reference counting.
 Avoid manual memory management without garbage collection pauses.
+ - Easy to setup and use.
+No massive installation like C# or Java and no annoying configuration like Go's gopath.
  - Fast enough.
 Compiling time, execution time, and memory usage should be comparable to Go (but probably better!).
  - Well-behaved.
 Contracts, error handling, and unit tests are first-class constructs.